 30. What is the ROC curve?
 How does it work?

-Answer: ROC or Receiver Operator Curve shows the diagnostic ability of binary classifiers as a graphical plot.
-It is created by plotting the true positive rate (TPR), which is calculated as observations that were rightly predicted as positive among others, against the false positive rate (FPR) that is calculated as the observations that were incorrectly predicted as positive.
+ROC or Receiver Operator Curve shows the diagnostic ability of binary classifiers as a graphical plot.
+It is created by plotting the true positive rate (TPR), which is calculated as observations that were rightly predicted as positive among others, against the false positive rate (FPR), which is calculated as the observations that were incorrectly predicted as positive.
 The use of ROC is extensive in the medical field for testing.

 31. What is a confusion matrix?

-Answer: A confusion matrix is a measure of performance for classification problems in machine learning.
+A confusion matrix measures performance for classification problems in machine learning.
 In a classification problem, the outcome is not a single value but two or more classes.
 The confusion matrix is a table (or matrix) that contains predicted positive and negative values and the actual positive and negative values.
-These values can determine the precision using the formula: Precision = (TP)/(TP + FP), where TP is true positive and FP is false positive.
+These values can determine the precision using the formula: Precision = (TP)/(TP + FP), where TP is genuinely positive, and FP is false positive.

-- There are 4 queens in the pack, so the probability of getting a queen, P(Q) = 4/52.
+- Four queens are in the pack, so the probability of getting a queen, P(Q) = 4/52.

-- There are 3 other face cards in a pack, which means the probability of getting a face card other than queen, P(F) is 12/52.
+- There are three other face cards in a pack, which means the probability of getting a face card other than queen, P(F) is 12/52.

 The probability of getting a queen from the pack of cards P(Q/F), when you know that it’s a face card is: P(Q/F) = (P(F/Q)*P(Q))/P(F) P(Q/F) = (1*4/52)/12/52 = 1/3